-- The gate judge may be asked to perform other duties after he performs his required function, including the replacement of gate poles, torn or missing flags. - He should assist in keeping the course clear and remove any markings made on the course by competitors or third parties. - A competitor who is obstructed during his run must stop immediately and report this to the nearest gate judge.
+The gate judge may be asked to perform other duties after he performs his required function, including the replacement of gate poles, torn or missing flags.

+- He should assist in keeping the course clear and remove any markings made on the course by competitors or third parties. - A competitor who is obstructed during his run must stop immediately and report this to the nearest gate judge.
 The gate judge must enter the details of the incident on his check card and have the card available for the Jury at the end of the 1st or 2nd run.
+The competitor may apply to any member of the Jury for a re-run.